Recreation Park (Pittsburgh): Cycling

 Pirates owner Barney Dreyfuss secured a lease on the park in 1901 to block the upstart American League from establishing a competing baseball franchise in Pittsburgh.
 To monetize the grounds, Dreyfuss installed a modern bicycle track to be used for motor-paced races featuring the stars of the sport.
 Baseball umpire and boxing referee Tim Hurst managed the facility, which opened in May 1902 under a name variously spelled as "Colosseum" or "Coliseum."
 The track, a smooth wooden oval with 20 ft bankings, encompassed a multipurpose field.
 Surrounding the track was new seating for 7,000 spectators, including covered grandstands on the north and south sides and open bleachers.
-The venture proved a failure: Cycling did not catch on as a spectator sport, and although the stadium found alternative use as a football venue, there was not enough football to bring sufficient revenue.
+The venture proved a failure: Cycling did not catch on as a spectator sport, and although the stadium found alternative use as a football venue, there was not enough football to bring sufficient revenue, and Dave Berry, the owner of the upstart professional football team signed to fill dates at the Coliseum (the Pittsburgh Stars), made several key errors that alienated Pittsburgh residents and kept attendance at Stars games below original projections.
 No longer fearing an invasion by the American League, Dreyfuss let the lease expire in April 1904.
 The track was torn down and the grounds turned back over to the owners.